OpenSourceJesus/HolyBlender/README.md

 If you want to want to run BlenderPlugin in a specific blender file then in the terminal run 'blender {path to your Blender file} --python MakeBlenderPlugin.py'.
 If you want to run BlenderPlugin with a specific Blender executable, then replace 'blender' at the start of the previous terminal command with the path to the Blender executable.
 You can also leave '{path to your Blender file}' empty to start BlenderPlugin without a Blender file.

 In BlenderPlugin, running a C# script won't work if you attach the script to object(s) after checking the 'Run C# Script' checkbox in Blender's Text Editor.
 It will work if you attach the script to object(s) and then check the checkbox.
-The dropdowns for attaching and detaching scripts will appear after a text block has been made in the Text Editor and the 3D Viewport is active.
+The dropdowns for attaching and detaching scripts will appear after a text block has been made in the Text Editor and the 3D Viewport visible.
+Sometimes the attach script dropdown will only appear once you mouse over the object name in Object Properties.

 Each script needs to be have the same name as the MonoBehaviour class contained within it in BlenderPlugin.